ballerina-platform/ballerina-dev-website/swan-lake/learn-the-platform/run-in-the-cloud/function-as-a-service/aws-lambda.md

 The deployed AWS Lambda function can be tested by invoking it directly using the CLI.

->**Info:** To check the logs of the execution, navigate the AWS Lambda function in the portal, and then click on the **Monitor** tab and the **Logs** button.

 ## Learn more

->**Note:** In a more practical scenario, the AWS Lambda functions will be used by associating them to an external event source such as Amazon DynamoDB or Amazon SQS.
+In a more practical scenario, the AWS Lambda functions will be used by associating them to an external event source such as Amazon DynamoDB or Amazon SQS.
 For more information on this, go to <a href="https://docs.aws.amazon.com/lambda/latest/dg/invocation-eventsourcemapping.html" target="_blank">AWS Lambda event source mapping documentation</a>.

 For examples on using AWS Lambda functions, see the below.